aws-samples/amazon-rds-for-sql-server-custom-log-shipping/README.md

 ## Architecture overview
 The custom log shipping solution is built using Microsoft’s native log shipping principles, where the transaction log backups are copied from the primary SQL Server instance to the secondary SQL Server instance and applied to each of the secondary databases individually on a scheduled basis.
 A tracking table records the history of backup and restore operations, and is used as the monitor.
 The following diagram illustrates this architecture.

+In our solution, we reference the on-premises source SQL Server as the primary SQL Server instance and the target Amazon RDS for SQL Server as the secondary SQL Server instance.

 ![image](https://user-images.githubusercontent.com/96596850/160265303-45180db9-474b-4ef9-b628-1051c52c8154.png)

 ## Prerequisites